LinMoskovitch/G/README.md

 # GPUP (Generic Platform for Utilizing Processes)
 ## Description
-This project was made as part of a Software Development course in Java, taken in the 1st semester of 2022.
+This project was made as a part of a Software Development course in Java, taken in the 1st semester of 2022.
 In this project, I've created 2 desktop applications, for utilizing processes between managers and their workers.

 ## About GPUP
 Generally, when an organization has a lot of tasks, there're dependencies between them, and utilizing it can be difficult.
 Furthermore, sometimes